Software Testing Life Cycle: How We Do Software Testing at Azoft

 Bug fix verification and acceptance testing

-This is a phase when we make sure all bugs were fixed and no more bugs come up.
+This is a phase when we make sure all bugs in software were fixed and no more bugs come up.
 Then we check the functionality to ensure it hasn’t changed.

 Before delivering a project we check the system availability by performing either an acceptance or a smoke testing.